 If illness or medications cause uncomfortable sweating, talk to your doctor about alternative treatments.

 Sweating may indicate a medical problem if it occurs with other symptoms.
-Let your doctor know if you experience:
+Let your doctor know if you experience these as well:

 - chest pain

 - continued perspiration for an extended period of time without cause